stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/03-edge/01-architecture.md

 ---
 title: "Architecture"
 metaTitle: "Palette Edge Architecture"
-metaDescription: "Learn about Palette Edge and the architecture used to suppport edge clusters."
+description: "Learn about Palette Edge and the architecture used to suppport edge clusters."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---